 - Filters to view content by type, genre, etc.

-The cost for the subscription is as follows (The subscription costs are per account, not per Tablo.
-So if you have more than one Tablo DVR, you only pay the one fee.):
+The cost for the subscription is as follows (The subscription costs are per Tablo.
+So if you have more than one Tablo DVR, you pay the fee per device.):

 - Monthly Subscription: $4.99